 So, what exactly should YOU choose?

 If you look at the list above and still don’t know where to start, here are my suggestions.
-For most, Option 1 is plenty to start.
+For most beginners, Option 1 is plenty.

 - Hosting: Bluehost (Plus plan)